Deyrick/Fedora/README.md

  DefaultSession=gnome-xorg.desktop

 ```
-I add some flags to the dnf conf file to speed it up:
+add some flags to the dnf conf file to speed it up:

 Next time you reboot the system it will boot into an Xorg Gnome session.

 # DNF flags